iobis/pacman-pipeline-training/data_management/data_management_slides.md

 ### Interoperable

-- (meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.
+- (meta)data use a formal, accessible, shared, and **broadly applicable language for knowledge representation**.
-- (meta)data use vocabularies that follow FAIR principles
+- (meta)data use **vocabularies** that follow FAIR principles
 - (meta)data include qualified references to other (meta)data

 ---

 ### Reusable

-- meta(data) are richly described with a plurality of **accurate and relevant attributes**
+- meta(data) are richly described with a plurality of accurate and relevant attributes
 - (meta)data are released with a clear and accessible **data usage license**
 - (meta)data are associated with **detailed provenance**
 - (meta)data meet **domain-relevant community standards**